Silas Weir Mitchell (physician)

 Silas Weir Mitchell (February 15, 1829 – January 4, 1914) was an American physician, scientist, novelist, and poet.
 He is considered the father of medical neurology, and he discovered causalgia (complex regional pain syndrome) and erythromelalgia, and pioneered the rest cure.

+Many of Mitchell’s theories were rooted in the Victorian belief that women’s brains were fragile and ill-suited to modern education and intellectual strain.
+He believed that women who attempted to overstep their "natural limits" suffered from nervous exhaustion.
+While Mitchell made groundbreaking contributions to mainstream neurology, his approach to women’s mental health is widely criticized today as medical misogyny.

 Early life

 Silas Weir Mitchell was born on February 15, 1829, in Philadelphia, Pennsylvania, to prominent physician and writer John Kearsley Mitchell (1792–1858) and Sarah Henry Mitchell (1800–1872).
 His father was a doctor and pathologist interested in snake venom, and Mitchell would continue his research later on.

 Dr. Mitchell studied at the University of Pennsylvania and later earned the degree of MD at the city's Jefferson Medical College in 1850.